WessamFouad/Landing-Page/README.md

 # Landing-Page
 Udacity Requested Landing Page Project

-Contents ( index.html , css style sheet , javascript file )
+Contents:
+1-index.html
+2-css style sheet (styles.css)
+3-javascript file (app.js)

-in this project i have used javascript programming language to transfer a static website to dynamic one
+In this project i have used HTML markup language to build my landing page then styling the page with CSS Finally, Used JavaScript programming language to convert my page status from static to dynamic with motions.